Emily Dickinson Lexicon

 Permission; allowance.

-leave (-s,leaving, left), v.
+leave (-s, leaving, left), v.
 [OE læfan.]

 - Withdraw; depart from.

-- To permit without interposition.
+- Allow to remain; permit without interposition.

 ledge (-s), n.
 [ME legge.]